MaxSvid/Docker-Database-Bot/README.md

-# Example of Dockerized Conrainer for Data Collection inside Telegram Bot
+# Example of Dockerized Conrainer for Data Collection inside Telegram Bot with PostgeSQL

 [🪐 Check Jupyter Notebook for explanation]()

 [🔗 Link: Check Bot, not running atm]()